torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

       This is performed with an empty transaction to avoid changing the caller's state.

-7. When the inode scan finishes, create a new scrub transaction and relock the two AG headers.
+7. When the ianalde scan finishes, create a new scrub transaction and relock the two AG headers.

 8. Compute the new btree geometry using the number of rmap records in the